nus-cs2103-AY2223S2/ip/docs/README.md

 ### Remembering your tasks between sessions
 Colette can remember the state of your task list between sessions!
-Simply ensure that if you move the `colette.jar` file, you ensure the `data` folder remains in the same directory as the jar file.
+Simply ensure that if you move the `colette.jar` file, the `data` folder remains in the same directory as the jar file.

 ---